hamidzr/notsosmart-contract/README.md

 Goal: Motivate (and reward) people to contribute to value A.

-Question: how, if at all, could using smart contracts help this goal?
+Question: how, if at all, could using smart contracts help this goal? what problems would it solve?